 Don’t get caught short with your Modern Milkman Delivery

-Remember to check your delivery days over Christmas to ensure that you have enough supplies over Christmas and the New Year and avoid the need for those shop bought plastic bottles.
+Remember to check your delivery days over Christmas to ensure that you have enough supplies over Christmas and the New Year and avoid the need for those shop-bought plastic bottles.
+You can amend your order or create a ‘one-time order’ easily on the app, to accommodate for the holiday season and all those extra visitors.